harness/developer-hub/docs/platform/role-based-access-control/rbac-in-harness.md

 6. Select **Apply Changes**.

-For more information about roles and permissions, go to [Add and Manage Roles](./add-manage-roles.md) and the [Permissions reference](/docs/platform/role-based-access-control/permissions-reference).
+For more information about roles and permissions, go to [Manage Roles](./add-manage-roles.md) and the [Permissions reference](/docs/platform/role-based-access-control/permissions-reference).

 #### Create the custom resource group